Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: QA Experiments

 \subsection{Datasets}

-We first evaluate our framework on the three most widely used single-hop open-domain question-answering datasets including: \\ \textbf{NQ-Open} The NaturalQuestions~\cite{kwiatkowski2019natural} dataset consists of naturally occurring Google queries and their answers.
+We evaluate our framework on the three most widely used single-hop open-domain question-answering datasets and two multi-hop open-domain question-answering datasets \\ \textbf{NQ-Open} The NaturalQuestions~\cite{kwiatkowski2019natural} dataset consists of naturally occurring Google queries and their answers.
 We follow~\citet{lee2019latent} to keep questions that have a "short answer type".
 It consists of 79168 training examples, 8757 dev examples, and 3610 test examples. \\ \textbf{TriviaQA} The TriviaQA dataset is a collection of trivia question-answer pairs that were scraped from the web~\cite{joshi2017triviaqa}.
 We use their unfiltered version to evaluate our model consisting of 78785 training, 8837 dev, and 113313 test examples. \\ \textbf{WebQuestions} The WebQuestion dataset contains questions that were sampled from Google Suggest API~\cite{berant2013semantic}.
-The answers are annotated from FreeBase, the training set contains 3417 examples, the dev set contains 361 examples, and the test set contains 2032 examples.
+The answers are annotated from FreeBase, the training set contains 3417 examples, the dev set contains 361 examples, and the test set contains 2032 examples. \\ \textbf{HotpotQA} The HotpotQA dataset contains questions generated by human workers by reading two passages~\cite{yang2018hotpotqa}.
+The questions are designed to require multiple hops and include both bridge questions and comparison questions.
+The training set contains a total of 90564 examples, the dev-set contains 7405 examples for evaluation. \\ \textbf{Musique} The Musique dataset contains questions created by composing multiple questions from existing single-hop questions and was constructed to contain less bias and artifacts~\cite{trivedi2021musique}.
+In our experiments, we consider only the subset of 2-hop questions, resulting in a training set of 14376 examples and a dev set of 1252 examples for evaluation.
+While the dataset was originally designed as a distractor setting (given a question and a small number of passages, return the answer), we instead consider an open-domain setting.